Anku5hk/Programmers_guide_to_Python/book.md

 * **There are two types of Descriptors**.
   1. **Data descriptors**: A Descriptors class that at least have one of *\_\_set\_\_()* or *\_\_delete\_\_()* methods defined.
   2. **Non-data descriptor**: A Descriptors class that only has *\_\_get\_\_()* method defined.
-* These two types are not that different but this affects the *.* operator's "lookup chain" i.e the "data descriptors" have more precedence over "non-data descriptor".
+* These two types are not that different but this affects the '.' operator's "lookup chain" i.e data descriptors have more precedence over non-data descriptor.
 I have missed some extra details, you can catch them on [Official Python docs](https://docs.python.org/3/howto/descriptor.html).
 ```Python
 ## Descriptor example
 class MyDescriptor: